time-tested perennials, with kathy tracey of avant gardens

 Feeling shy, or have nothing to share?
 Just say “count me in” and I will include your entry–again, put it in the box-like form at the bottom of the page!
 Good luck to all.
 I’ll choose a winner at random after entries close at midnight Sunday, February 21, 2016.

-MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its sixth year in March 2015.
+MY WEEKLY public-radio show, rated a “top-5 garden podcast” by “The Guardian” newspaper in the UK, began its seventh year in March 2016.
+In 2016, the show won three silver medals for excellence from the Garden Writers Association.
 It’s produced at Robin Hood Radio, the smallest NPR station in the nation.
 Listen locally in the Hudson Valley (NY)-Berkshires (MA)-Litchfield Hills (CT) Mondays at 8:30 AM Eastern, rerun at 8:30 Saturdays.
-Or play the February 11, 2016 show right here, and also use the buttons below to subscribe to future shows, free.
+Or play the Feb.
+15, 2016 show right here.
+You can subscribe to all future editions on iTunes or Stitcher (and browse my archive of podcasts here).